luizmr/luizmr/README.md

 ### Hi there! 😁

 My name is Luiz Marcelo Rocha from Brazil (🇧🇷).
-I'm a Mechatronics Engineer, front-end lover and a quick learner.
-I always have been passionate about programming, so I decided to work harder to become a Front-end Dev and this is what I'm goingo to do.
+I'm working as a Front-end Developer nowadays, but I am a graduated Mechatronics Engineer too.
+I always have been passionate about programming, so I decided to work harder to become now a Full-stack dev and this is what I'm goingo to do.

 In my free time I like to play video-games, going to the movies, and watch/play soccer (Corinthians fan all the way ⚫️⚪️).